-- On the "Project" pane, in the "Project configuration" group, expand "New configuration" and select "External component (WDK)".
+- On the "Project" tab, in the "Project configuration" group, expand "New configuration" and select "External component (WDK)".

 - The project configuration creation wizard starts.
-WINDEV proposes to create a project configuration whose type is "Component".
+WINDEV proposes to create a "Component" project configuration.
 Go to the next step.

 - Give a name to your project configuration: "CompoOrdersByCity" for example.
 Go to the next step.

-- Keep the default options.
+- Our component is intended for a Windows or Linux application.
+Keep the default options.
 Go to the next step.

 - Select the elements that will be included in the project configuration.
-In this example, these elements will also be found in the component.
+In this example, these elements will also be included in the component.